 Video length: 8 minutes

-This video demonstrates how to choose films for the classroom and lessons that provide historical context for films and support students’ critical thinking.
+This video offers suggestions for selecting films for the classroom and shares lessons that provide historical context for films and support students’ critical thinking.

 Video length: 9 minutes